Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 The European works council of the French tyre manufacturer, Michelin, also referred to the court decision mentioned above, concerning Gaz de France.
 A vicious lawsuit was called off at the last minute on 3rd April 2007.
 At a meeting in the rooms of the European Mine, Chemical and Energy Workers' Federation (EMCEF) in Brussels, the employer duly agreed to comply with the consultation procedure and conceded to the special sessions that the EWC was demanding.

-From a German perspective, in the face of a lack of participation rights, this kind of EWC demand is rather questionable.
+From a German perspective, in the face of a lack of co-determination right, this kind of EWC demand needs quite to be explained.
 Prof. Kotthoff's study, which we have repeatedly referred to in EWC News, presents a typical French EWC meeting:

 Employer lobby recommends risk assessment

-The employers' friendly London counselling and lobbying office "European Study Group" has recently published an article under the title "European Works Councils flex their muscles".
+The employers' friendly London consultancy and lobby office "European Study Group" has recently published an article under the title "European Works Councils flex their muscles".
 It claims that trade unions abuse European works councils, to get employers into difficulty.
-After a number of years of peace and harmony they now allegedly influence European works council decisions concerning multinational companies, through the courts.
-This is supposedly a new strategy because they were unsuccessful in revising the EWC Directive at the European Commission.
+After a number of years of peace and harmony, they now allegedly influence multinational companies' decisions with European works councils, through the courts.
+This would supposedly be a new strategy because they were unsuccessful in revising the EWC Directive at the European Commission.
 It is followed by an advertisement for the author: Personnel managers should practise risk estimation, with expert advice in order to avoid being the next victim of such trade union strategies.

-On their part, trade unions regard the statement of "European Study Group" as a call to damage the EWC Directive.
+On their part, trade unions regard the statement of "European Study Group" as a call to breach the EWC Directive.

 5. Minimum social standards agreed